stan-alam/stan-test-api/README.md

 | Artillery IO \*js | Yes | Javascript - Could be run via CLI | Configured by user,<br><br>homogenous( scalable for cloud architecture )Linux or Windows | HTTP<br><br>Socket.IO<br><br>WebSockets<br><br>Exstensible API |
 | K6  | Yes | goja programming language, which is an implementation of ES2015(ES6) JavaScript on pure Golang | Scalable for cloud architectures (developer centric) | Extensible |

 \*The performance of the test system is enhanced through scalability over multiple test nodes.
-LoadRunner does

 ## Performance Test Automation Requirements

+**The performance test framework should be modular and scalable**

+Automation scripts should scale

 **Architecture**